shinolab/autd3-old-monorepo/firmware/README.md

 # Update

-Make sure that AUTD is connected via appropriate cables and power on.
+Make sure that AUTD3 device is connected via appropriate cables and power on.
 Then, run `autd_firmware_writer.ps1` from powershell.